ga4gh/data-security/AAI/AAIConnectProfile.md

 The recommended approach to using AAI involves signed-JWTs called Visas, for securely transmitting authorizations or attributes of a researcher.
 Visas are signed by the Visa Issuer, which may be a service other than the Broker.
-Using JWTs signed by private key, allows Clearinghouses to validate Visas from known issuers in situations where they may not have network connections to the issuers.
+Using JWTs signed by private key, allows Passport Clearinghouses to validate Visas from known issuers in situations where they may not have network connections to the issuers.